Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 146.3

-Arizona's record against the spread this season is 7-0-0, while Wisconsin's is 5-4-0.
+Arizona has gone 7-0-0 against the spread, while Wisconsin's ATS record this season is 5-4-0.
 The Wildcats have hit the over in two games, while Badgers games have gone over three times.

 Bet on this or any college basketball matchup at BetMGM